 But let’s complicate it just a bit more.
 Since working class people do, ultimately, have access to high-heeled shoes, the upper classes have to go to extra lengths to effectively use high heels as a marker of distinction.
 This can be accomplished by sub-dividing high heels into “classy” and “trashy”: I got the ones on the left by Googling “stripper shoes” and the ones on the right are courtesy of Louis Vuitton, $890 and $1,450 respectively.
 Now I know that you can get “classy” heels for much cheaper, but the point is to identify this as an arms race.
 The rich have the power to control the discourse and can always access the high-status objects.
 The poor can copy, but they are often playing catch up because the rich are always changing the rules.
 So, as soon as the poor are doing it right, the rules change, otherwise the activity doesn’t function to distinguish the rich from the poor.
 And so on.

 * Men, if you’re reading, high heels really do hurt to walk in.
 Yes, pretty much all the time.
 Most women are used to it and mild pain may not even register consciously.
 Sometimes the pain is quite significant, but women wear them anyway.
-You’ve probably seen women in your life kicking off their high heels as soon as they walk in the door, or rubbing their feet and wincing; there’s a reason for that.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+You’ve probably seen women in your life kicking off their high heels as soon as they walk in the door, or rubbing their feet and wincing; there’s a reason for that.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.